felixSchl/neodoc/README.md

   monad, or the Writer monad, stacked on top of the Either monad.
 * Allow boolean negation.
 Let `--foo` be an option of type boolean, implicitly allow it's negation `--no-foo`.
-* Refactor the `Docopt.Spec.Parser.Usage.OptionStack` constructor to use `NonEmpty` from `purescript-nonempty`
+* Refactor `Language.Docopt.ParserGen.Parser.genBranchParser` to use manual
-* Refactor `Docopt.ParserGen.Parser.mkBranchParser` to use manual recursive iteration, rather than a fold, like in `Docopt.Spec.Solver`.
+  recursive iteration, rather than a fold, like in `Language.Docopt.Solver`.
-* Options should be able to specify default values straight in the Usage section, i.e.: `Usage: foo --bar=100`.
-This *will* have an impact on the solver implementation, however.
 * Rewrite recursive functions to be in tail position, using `purescript-tailrec` and consider trampolining using `purescript-free`.